alex-pradas/folios/README.md

 **[Documentation](https://alex-pradas.github.io/folios/)**

-## What problem solves folios?
+## What problem does Folios solve?

-When working in engineering applications, AI agents often need access to a variety of internal documents such as design practices, guidelines, and specifications that are stored in a local, document-based knowledge management system.
-While Retreival Augmented Generation (RAG) implementation can provide such functionality, setting it up and maintaining it up to date can be complex and time-consuming.
-Why not accessing the documents directly?
-If the master information is stored in documents, Agentic AI is not going to change the quality processes that are already in place to manage knowledge in companies, so I believe in giving agents read-only access to the document library is a more straightforward approach.
-However, giving agent access to those system repositories con be challenging due to the restricted nature of their APIs or the lack of privileged access.
+AI agents working on engineering tasks often need access to internal documents—design practices, guidelines, specifications—typically stored in document management systems (PLM, QMS...).
+While RAG (Retrieval Augmented Generation) can provide this functionality, it's complex to set up and maintain.

+Why not access the documents directly?
+LLMs context window size is big enough to handle these documents, or at least whole sections.
+Also, the master information lives in these documents anyway, AIs or RAGs won't replace the quality processes companies already use to manage knowledge.
+Giving agents read-only access to the source library is a more straightforward approach.
+However, enterprise document repositories often have restricted APIs or require privileged access that's difficult to obtain.

-If you are developing agentic workflows, in order to mock the functionality to give agents the access to such complex management systems, Folios provides a simple MCP server that can be pointed to a folder of properly formatted Markdown files.
-This allows AI assistants to perform the same query behaviour with a very low setup cost from the user/developer side.
+**Folios solves this by providing a simple MCP server that points to a folder of Markdown files.** If you're developing agentic workflows and need to mock or prototype document access before integrating with complex enterprise systems, Folios lets AI assistants query documents with minimal setup.

+No RAG pipelines, no finetuning, no extra steps.
+From source to context window.

 ## Features